wowczarek/ptpd-builder/README.md

 ##### Setting up - it's all in flat files:

 * ./settings: included before the build - source directory definition and binary name
-* ./buildhosts: list of hostnames to SSH to, one per line, no comment or whitespace removal, so know what you're doing
 * ./configopts: ./configure parameters - can/should be a symlink so it's easy to switch between different configs
+* ./buildhosts: list of hostnames to SSH to, one per line, no comment or whitespace removal, so know what you're doing; also a symlink
-* ./buildscript: this is what is executed on each host - so any OS (uname) specific stuff should be case'd there.
+* ./buildscript: this is what is executed on each host - so any OS (uname) specific stuff should be case'd there

 ##### Movin' it, doin' it, y'know